 The way to Kim Jong Il’s heart is through his market.

-- By Susan ShirkSusan L. Shirk is the chair of the 21st Century China Program and Ho Miu Lam professor of China and Pacific Relations at the School of International Relations and Pacific Studies at UC San Diego. , John DeluryJohn Delury is associate director of Asia Society's Center on U.S.-China Relations and adjunct assistant professor at Columbia University.
-They are the co-chair and project director, respectively, of the task force "North Korea Inside Out: The Case for Economic Engagement."
+- By Susan ShirkSusan L. Shirk is the chair of the 21st Century China Program and Ho Miu Lam professor of China and Pacific Relations at the School of International Relations and Pacific Studies at UC San Diego. , John DeluryJohn Delury is an Associate Professor of East Asian Studies at Yonsei University’s Graduate School of International Studies and Underwood International College in Seoul, South Korea.

 The North Koreans have landed.
 Officials from Pyongyang are shuttling between "track two" dialogues in San Diego and New York this week.
 After inviting a new set of U.N.
 Security Council sanctions by conducting a second nuclear and multiple missile tests, Kim Jong Il wants to talk.
 U.S. President Barack Obama’s administration is inching closer toward direct dialogue with Pyongyang, with the caveats that bilateral engagement must be accompanied by a resumption of the multilateral process (the six-party talks) and that denuclearization remains the only acceptable outcome to negotiations.

 If sanctions got the parties to the table, however, they will not solve the North Korean conundrum in the long run.
 Even many strong supporters of sanctions in Washington know this, which accounts for the cloud of pessimism that has descended over most discussions on North Korea.

 There is, however, a way forward: economic engagement.
 A recent task force convened by the Asia Society and the University of California’s Institute on Global Conflict and Cooperation, on which we served, concludes that economic engagement offers the best chance for gradually moderating North Korea’s intentions and behavior.